 Neck Pain Treatment Guide

 Neck pain treatment is something not usually thought about until there is pain.
 However, the neck is a pathway from the brain to the entire body.
 The upper part of the neck houses an extension of the brain that controls vital functions of the body.
 The spinal cord moves down the neck where nerves and blood vessels extend.
 The neck must be flexible for motion, yet be strong enough to support the head, which can weigh up to fifteen pounds.
-Stress from poor neck posture, muscular tension, everyday wear-and-tear, as well as injuries like whiplash can place your neck at risk of neck pain.

 - Neck Stiffness